gpakshay6/Todo-list/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 **Contributing**
-Contributions to SwiftTask-Hub are welcome!.
+Contributions to Todo-List are welcome!.

 **License**
 This project is licensed under the MIT License.